nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Author: Joseph Lee

-Based on StationPlaylist Add-on for NvDA 19.10
+Based on StationPlaylist Add-on for NvDA 20.02

 ## 2019 Preface and notes

 This guide has gone through many revisions, style changes, and updated to include features in latest add-on releases.
 When first published in 2015, it was done as a series of blog posts.
-Now in 2019, edits are ongoing to remove traces of old style and update this guide to reflect add-on features as of 2019.
+Now in 2019, edits are ongoing to remove traces of old style and update this guide to reflect add-on features as of 2019 and beyond.

 In 2018, the scope of the add-on has expanded to cover StationPlaylist Creator and Track Tool.
 For the most part, this guide will still cover StationPlaylist Studio alone, but there are important changes made in recent releases that'll ask us to consider other programs in StationPlaylist suite.
 In particular, trakc item class inheritance hierarchy has changed so many column navigation commands are available when dealing with tracks across SPL apps.
 As a result, the add-on itself was renamed in 2019 to just "StationPlaylist".